Driving In Australia

 Keep an eye out for toll roads

-Road toll fees apply on some roads in Australia.
-You will likely encounter toll roads if you are driving through Metropolitan New South Wales, Queensland, and Victoria.
+You will likely encounter toll roads if you are driving through Metropolitan New South Wales, Victoria and Queensland.

 Fuel prices